-On this day in 1953, Jacqueline Bouvier and Massachusetts Senator John F. Kennedy publicly announce their engagement.
+On June 24, 1953, Jacqueline Bouvier and Massachusetts Senator John F. Kennedy publicly announce their engagement.
 Kennedy went on to become the 35th president and Jackie, as she was known, became one of the most popular first ladies ever to grace the White House.

 The couple married on September 12, 1953, at St. Mary’s Church in Newport, Rhode Island.
 Twelve hundred people attended the wedding reception at Hammersmith Farm.
 The Kennedys then settled in Washington, D.C., where Kennedy continued to pursue his political career.
 Seven years later, he beat out Richard M. Nixon for the presidency.